 The base for assessment of the tax shall be the assessed value of the property in lev terms at the time of the transfer.
 The property shall be valued as follows:

-- corporeal immovables and limited rights in rem thereto: at the price agreed or at a price as set by a state or municipal authority or, should the said price be lower than the assessed value, at the assessed value arrived at according to an annex to the Law;
+- immovable property and limited rights in rem thereto acquired by prescription is assessed at the price agreed or at a price as set by a state or municipal authority or, should the said price be lower than the assessed value, at the assessed value arrived at according to an annex to the Act;

-- from 0.4 to 0.8 per cent: applicable to donations between siblings and the children of siblings;
+- from 0.4 to 0.8 per cent: applicable to donations between siblings and their children;

-- from 3.3 to 6.6 per cent: applicable to donations between any persons other than the persons referred to.
+- from 3.3 to 6.6 per cent: applicable to donations between any persons other than the persons referred to in the point above.

 The following shall be exempt from tax: